-- In rural schools, students scored 5% lower in Language, and 3% lower in both Mathematics and The World Around Us as compared to the national average. - In urban schools, students scored 2% above the national average in Language and 1% above the national average in The World Around Us.
-Students' scores were at par with the national average in Mathematics.
+- In rural schools, students scored 5% lower in Language, 6% lower in Mathematics, and 4% lower in The World Around Us than the national average. - In urban schools, students scored 6% lower in Language, 5% lower in Mathematics, and 4% lower in The World Around Us than the national average.